jan-x-marek/jseries/README.md

 There are similar dirty functions available for moving max, min, sum, and quantile.
 They are all implemented using a ring buffer and reusing previous results as much as possible, so they scale very well for large window sizes.
-Because they implement the Function, interface they can be easily composed and compounded, and can be used for fast calculations in realtime processing.
+Because they implement the Function interface, they can be easily composed and compounded, and can be used for fast and safe calculations in realtime processing.

 Let's say we have a sensor providing some realtime input, and we want to know the square root of the difference between the minimum and the maximum value for the last 100 measurements.
-We compose moving minimum and maximum with Math.sqrt, and we get a new dirty function.
-We feed the input into is as it comes and the function returns the desired statistics based on the recent history.
-It's a very efficient and error-prone way to implement sophisticated real-time data processors.

 ```java
 Function<Double, Double> recentMin = DirtyFunctions.movingMin(100);
 Function<Double, Double> recentMax = DirtyFunctions.movingMax(100);